Home

 "The fence that makes good neighbors needs a gate to make good friends"

-There is something about a handmade card that you need to untie before you can see the personal message inside.
-The technique does not really require any special materials either.
+There is something about receiving a handmade greeting card that you need to untie before you can see the personal message inside.
+This paper craft technique does not really require any special materials either.

-• Designer paper and embellishments of your choice
+• Designer series paper and embellishments of your choice

 • A pencil and ruler

-• A craft knife and a pair of sharp paper scissors
+• A craft knife and a pair of sharp paper snips (scissors)

 • A bone folder (if you don't have one, use a blunt knife to score the paper and the rounded handle of the knife to crease the folds)